 If you want to be extra careful, you should maybe find a way to exit the transaction with that person before this concern happens.

 Key persons at a company you own can be disqualified

-If you or disqualified persons for your IRA own over 50% of a company, the CEO, offices/directors, and highly compensated employees can all be disqualified.
+If you or disqualified persons for your IRA own over 50% of a company, the CEO, offices/directors, employees that own over 10% and highly compensated employees can all be disqualified.